 We’ve all been in that Webex.
 The one where the presenter drones on and on with way too many slides.
 They might want you engaged in the topic, but what they do is kill you with PowerPoint.
 After 20 years in the collaboration space, I’ve seen it a lot (and, sadly, hosted bad sessions of my own).
-My wife works in corporate learning and development, so we have a vested interest in improving the web meeting experience!
+My wife works in corporate learning and development, so we have a vested interest in improving audience engagement during our meetings.

 Over the years, I’ve learned a few tips and tools to make the Webex experience more engaging and interactive, and I’d like to pass them on to you.
-This blog covers how connecting face-to-face, varying the content, and building audience interaction can help make Webex even more engaging and interactive.
+This blog covers how connecting face-to-face, varying the content, and building audience interaction can help make Webex even more engaging and interactive—and in turn help promote better team collaboration.
 I am going to share how to do all of the above with tools included right in Webex, as well as using 3rd party tools.
 On a tight budget?
 It’s worth noting that almost all of the 3rd party tools mentioned are offered in a freemium model, where you can use the service for free, with paired down features.

 High-quality bi-directional video (where both the attendee and the presenter have their camera on) is an absolute requirement for every Webex.
 It’s how you understand the presenter’s emotion and how presenters know that their participants are engaged.
 Webex has a video-centric experience, but all too often, people don’t fully utilize it.